Surfing-Chef/udemy-vue2/README.md

   <!-- Returns "Hello World!" even after the function sayHello() overwrites it  -->
   ```

 - `v-html`: tells VueJS to render HTML content or code, which bypasses its default behavior  - escaping HTML and only rendering text.
-This default behavior inhibits cross-side scripting attacks.
+This default behavior inhibits cross-side scripting attacks.  **USE CAREFULLY!**
 ```javascript
 //JS
 data: {